 The NFL has never wavered in its promise to start its season on time, despite the coronavirus pandemic.
 But much beyond that remains unpredictable.
 Football is a much higher contact sport than either basketball or baseball, and while the NBA hasn’t had a case of COVID-19 penetrate its social bubble, MLB has had several series of games cancelled due to team outbreaks.

-Also, the NFL is bucking the protocol set by other leagues of playing in empty stadiums; several teams have committed to allowing at least some fans in to watch the games, with the Miami Dolphins announcing they’ll let 13,000 folks into the stands for their Sept.
-20 home opener.
+Also, the NFL is bucking the protocol set by other leagues of playing in empty stadiums; several teams have committed to allowing at least some fans in to watch the games, with the Miami Dolphins are limiting fan attendance to 13,000 at Hard Rock Stadium, their home field.

 All things considered, your home remains the safest place to watch the 2020 season.
-The NFL has steadily embraced streaming over the last few years, and there are now more ways than ever to get your gridiron on when the season gets underway on Thursday, September 10, with a matchup between Houston Texans and the Kansas City Chiefs.
+The NFL has steadily embraced streaming over the last few years, and there are now more ways than ever to get your gridiron on.

 Here’s our guide to all your streaming options.